Historical Grant

 1. Project size and timing constraints.

-• Phase 1 projects are expected to run for 12 months.
+• Phase 1 projects had to last 12 months.

 • Eligible total costs per project must be between £200,000 and £500,000 inclusive of VAT.